coffee beans

 But to really get the best cup of coffee from your French press, it is best to freshly grind the whole bean coffee yourself.
 Doing so keeps all those delicious oils in your brew and means you’ll never have “stale” coffee.

-A bit of trial and error is needed depending on your grinder.
-But the best way to work is to set it as coarse as possible and then work finer from there if needed.
+A bit of trial and error is needed depending on your grinder and how experienced you are with using it.
+So we recommend setting your grinder as coarse as possible and working finer from there if needed.

 And remember: what works for one coffee bean might not work for another.
 So have fun and experiment.